Expert medical and surgical care in Thailand

 When Can You Travel Home?

-Most patients are cleared to travel 30 to 60 days after the transplant infusion, once engraftment is established, immediate complications are managed, and outpatient follow-up is stable.
+Most patients are cleared to travel six to ten weeks after the transplant infusion, once engraftment is established, immediate complications are managed, and outpatient follow-up is stable.
 Your haematologist provides a fitness-to-travel assessment and comprehensive handover documentation for your home team.

 What Does Long-Term Recovery Involve?

-Full immune recovery takes six to twelve months.
-You will need to avoid crowded spaces and contact with unwell people during this period.
+Full immune recovery takes three to twelve months.5,6 You avoid crowded spaces and contact with unwell people during this period.
+Light walking starts on the ward, moderate exercise builds from around month 3 to 6, and driving usually resumes from around month 2 to 3 once you are off sedating medication and your team clears you.
+The neutropenic (low-microbial) diet lifts once neutrophils are stably recovered (commonly above 1.0 x10⁹/L) and you are off heavy immunosuppression, with normal eating usually restored by around 6 to 12 months.
 Vaccinations are given on a new schedule.
 Your haematologist monitors for chronic GVHD, endocrine changes, and late effects through regular reviews at home.

 Risks and Safety of Stem Cell Therapy